loganjhennessy/rent-right-old/docs/features.md

 - Build an MVP website that takes a Craigslist link and runs it through the model
-- Don't need to add a ton of features
+- Don't need to add a ton of features.
+I can actually just use what I have not.

+I'd like to try a Pipeline as well to fine-tune the model a bit.